 Vietnam’s beaches rival nearby Thailand’s, but with a fraction of the hustle-bustle.
 The tropical climate of the south lends itself to beach breaks, with the desert island perfection of Phu Quoc jetting distance from Ho Chi Minh City.
 Expect powdered-gold sand and crystal-clear snorkelling conditions.

 Then there’s Hoi An, the ancient city on the central coast with palm-studded beaches a lazy cycle from the centre; perfect for soaking sightseeing-weary feet.
 If you prefer your beaches more Robinson Crusoe, try Palm Island.
 A little-known corner of Nha Trang, it’s a seriously laid-back spot for relaxing, diving, swaying in a hammock and wandering barefoot from your beachfront bungalow.

 Fancy tranquil lakes instead?
 Our trip to Lak Lake is a stunning alternative to the classic beach stay taking you to the lush highlands and staying in wooden lodges by the lake.
 Pure bliss!

 If you’re looking for a family holiday with a difference, Vietnam is calling.
 It’s a fantastic place to introduce older kids to a new culture that’s warm, welcoming and family-orientated.

 Kids will love adventures in the endlessly historic town of Hoi An, picking their own lunch on the riverbanks of Hue or playing on the stunning beaches of Nha Trang.
 Not sure where to start?
-We’ve got a ready-made holiday put together with families in mind, which figures out the best weather you’ll get in school holidays and plenty to keep kids occupied.
+We’ve got a suggested family-friendly holiday itinerary put together with families in mind, which figures out the best weather you’ll get in school holidays and plenty to keep kids occupied.